kuangdai/deeponet-jax-bench/README.md

 ```

 The measurements are reported below.
 Similar to the other backends, these measurements show an outstanding
-reduction of GPU memory consumption and wall time.
+reduction of GPU memory and wall time.

 | **METHOD** | **GPU / MB** | **TIME / s** | $M=50, N=4000$ |
 |------------|--------------|--------------|----------------|